Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 TIP

 Use resolver for naming and file-location tweaks.
-For changing the AST nodes themselves (e.g. stripping descriptions), use transformer instead.
+For changing the AST nodes themselves (e.g. stripping descriptions), use macros instead.

 Each plugin ships with a default resolver: